NaverCloudPlatform/terraform-provider-ncloud/website/docs/r/server.html.markdown

     Get available values using the data source `ncloud_zones`.
     Conflicts with `zone_code`.
 Only one of `zone_no` and `zone_code` can be used.
 * `access_control_group_configuration_no_list` - (Optional) You can set the ACG created when creating the server.
 ACG setting number can be obtained through the getAccessControlGroupList action.
 Default : Default ACG number
 * `user_data` - (Optional) The server will execute the user data script set by the user at first boot.
 To view the column, it is returned only when viewing the server instance.
-You must need base64 Encoding, URL Encoding before put in value of userData.
-If you don't URL Encoding again it occurs signature invalid error.
 * `raid_type_name` - (Optional) Raid Type Name.

 ## Attributes Reference